look-itsaxiom/PT-Demo/docs/Project.md

 - RoomType classes scaffolded as [GlobalClass]es in Scripts/Exploration/LocationRooms/.
 - AssociatedLocation property removed from all RoomType classes and LocationRoomSkeleton to prevent circular reference errors in Godot.
 - Documentation and codebase are now aligned on this structure.
 See dev and doc standup for details.

+## [2025-05-09] Standup Log
+- Small win focus: Added location resource registration to DataRegistry for Exploration pillar progress.
+Task assigned to boss for implementation and verification in Godot. (pm)
+- DataRegistry now loads all Location resources from Data/Exploration/Locations/ and exposes them via a Locations dictionary.
+- Next: Boss to verify loading in Godot and report any issues or blockers.

+## [2025-05-10] Standup Log

+- Small win achieved: Location resource registration in DataRegistry now uses LocationConstants.LocationNames for explicit, reliable loading.
+Each location folder is expected to contain a main resource file named after the folder.
+Task completed by boss and verified in codebase. (pm)
+- Next: Continue Exploration pillar implementation or select another quick win as time allows.

+- Blocker identified: Further location and Exploration pillar design is blocked by lack of definition for the Resource system, building tiers/town impact, and Town Building pillar progression. (prod, boss)
+- Next actionable task for tomorrow: Define the Resource system, building tiers, and their relationship to locations and town progression.
+This will enable meaningful location design and ensure the Exploration and Town Building pillars are tightly integrated.
+- No further progress on Exploration pillar until this foundational system is defined.

 ## Standup Ritual Expectations